EarthEdSTEM/earthed-iot-programs-tutorials/T_Light_Sensor.md

 Physical connections
 --------------------
 1. Plug the micro:bit into the iot:bit sheild.
-2. Use the wire to connect the DHT11 to Pin 2 (or other pin) on the iot:bit sheild.
+2. Use the wire to connect the light sensor to Pin 2 (or other pin) on the iot:bit sheild.
-3. Connect the other end of the wire to the DHT11 sensor.
+3. Connect the other end of the wire to the light sensor.
 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/IoT_DHT11_Connections.png)

 ## Step 4 Prepare to Code!